shannonpileggi/code-review-for-analysts/README.md

 ## Scope

 My team works with clinical trials data and programs in R using tidyverse syntax.
-These specifications written here are tailored to that context; I am happy to consider making it more generalizable in the future.
+The specifications written here are tailored to that context; I am happy to consider making it more generalizable in the future.

-# Aims
+## Aims

 The aims of this document are to:

-(1) Provide my team with a clear set of expectations and guidelines to follow before they submit code for review.
+1. Provide my team with a clear set of expectations and guidelines to follow before they submit code for review.
-(2) Empower my team to learn how to be good reviewers of code.
+2. Empower my team to learn how to be good reviewers of code.

+## Code review guidelines

+### Is a review required?
+How in depth should it be?